 Feb.
 19, 2016, Espacio 1839, Boyle Heights, CA. 7:00 pm-midnight.
 JAZZ NIGHTS Musical Event, Extended Trailer viewing, cast & crew Q&A, live jazz by film’s stars!
 1839 E. 1st Street, Los Angeles, CA. 90033.
 Listen to Q&A. View Photos and Video.

-JAZZ NIGHTS: A CONFIDENTIAL JOURNEY has been accepted into the Copenhagen Jazz Film Festival taking place in February 2017.
-The festival will coincide with the Copenhagen Winter Jazz Festival 2017 This will be JAZZ NIGHTS’ European and Scandinavian Premiere.
-We’re not...
+JAZZ NIGHTS: A CONFIDENTIAL JOURNEY has been accepted into the Copenhagen Jazz Film Festival and will screen February 10, 2017.
+The festival is in conjunction with the Copenhagen Winter Jazz Festival 2017 This will be JAZZ NIGHTS’ European and Scandinavian Premiere.
+JAZZ...

 Here’s a link to the original Spanish-language version of the press release article: http://alternativo.mx/2016/06/queretaro-alberga-sexta-edicion-del-festival-internacional-jazz/ And here’s a link to the Google Translate version of the article: https://translate.google.com/translate?hl=en&sl=es&u=http://alternativo.mx/2016/06/queretaro-alberga-sexta-edicion-del-festival-internacional-jazz/&prev=search We’re so honored to be kicking off the festival with the Latin American Premiere screening...